shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

     ![Metrics drill down](./media/layout-browse.png)

-## Task 10 - Tune the detection configuration
+## Task 10 - Fine Tuning the detection configuration

 A metric can apply one or more detection configurations.
 There's a default configuration for each metric, which you can edit or add to, according to your monitoring needs.
 The new auto-tuning feature makes this distinction between anomaly types possible.
 As of now, there are five supported anomaly patterns: